shafiunpat/bismilla/README.md

       }
     }

-	continious delivery(dev and test no approval) and continious deployement(prod with approval) pipeline { agent  'any' stages   ('dev-stage/test-stage') {
+	continious deployement(dev and test no approval) and continious delivery (prod with approval) pipeline { agent  'any' stages   ('dev-stage/test-stage') {